 - Pros: historical experience, lower price

-- Cons: lower height, challenging climb on foot
+- Cons: lower height, challenging walk up

 Frequently Asked Questions